Builders and Innovators: Conversation with Nick Mehta

 And, you know, the product is a really good product.

-When, if you go back into your career, you, you've been set down a path and you've, you've worked hard on that path.
+When, if you go back into your career, you you've been set down a path and you've, you've worked hard on that path.

-What was sort of the best advice that you were given that you either best advice that you took or best advice that you're glad you didn't like good advice that was maybe given and you're glad you didn't take it.
+What was sort of the best advice that you were given that you either best advice that you took or best advice that you're glad you didn't like good advice that was maybe given and you're glad you didn't take it?

-Who's actually, I don't know if you know Mike or not.
+Um, one of them was my, so I worked for a guy named Mike Spicer, who's actually, I don't know if you know Mike or not.

 Right.
-And, and I was doing a lot of, I have no idea what you're talking about.
+And, uh, and I was doing a lot of, I have no idea what you're talking about.

-There was like software to backup your computers and servers.
+There was like software to back up your computers and servers.
 I mean, like you cannot pick a more, like more esoteric, like important, but not that kind of exciting area.

 But he had the most killer conferences and videos and marketing.

-And so he showed how you can take something that like doesn't inherently have some kind of coolness factor to it and actually make it fun by bringing personality to it.
+And so he showed how you can take something that like doesn't inherently have some kind of coolness factor to it and actually it fun by bringing personality to it.

 So those are the two I'd say.
-And then the advice I didn't take, oh my God, there's so many times when people like, Hey, blah, blah, blah.
+And then the advice I didn't take, Oh my God, there's so many times when people like, Hey, blah, blah, blah.

 And it turns out to be like LinkedIn.
 I'm like, ah, I'm not interested in that.

-I've seen a few of those, but I, I, I think that like all those things sort of get you on your path.
+I've seen a few of those, but I, I think that like all those things sort of get you on your path.

 And that's exactly right now.

-I feel the same way.
 I feel the exact same way.

 And, and like, you know, before we started, we were talking about, and we're, we're, we're going to run out of time in one minute.

-So maybe final question, let me look to see if yeah, I get to make the last question.
+So maybe final question.
+Let me look to see if, yeah, I get to make the last question.

 Final question.
-So as you're thinking about you know, what you're building a business in a time that is unprecedented, how do you keep yourself sort of challenging the right things?
+So as you're thinking about, um, you know, what, you're building a business in a time that is unprecedented.

+How do you keep yourself sort of challenging the right things?
 You referenced beginner, like beginner's mindset earlier.

 How do you challenge the right things, but also maybe not reinvent the wheel?

 Like what, what's sort of your rubric for that?

-Yeah, it's really interesting.
+One of our values is Shoshin, which means beginner's mind.
 So we kind of, that's like always been very foundational in Gainsight.

-And I think that there's probably a framework of saying that is this reinvention going to be transformative for us or not?
+And I think that there's probably a framework of saying that, is this reinvention going to be transformative for us or not?

-It's a great place for us to, to wrap this up.
-Nick, you have been a, it's been a real breath of fresh air, you know, not, not just staring at my wall staring at your Steelers, your Steelers sign and, and the, the book.
+Nick, you have been a, uh, it's been a real breath of fresh air, you know, not, not just staring at my wall, actually staring at your Steelers, your Steelers sign and, and the, uh, the book, uh, congratulations on all the success.

 Thanks for being a great partner to me and to us.

-And thanks for joining us today on Cloudflare TV.
+Chris.
+Awesome.
+Awesome being here.
 Thanks so much.